Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services.

 Course and Program Requirements

-Both state support and self-support Study Abroad courses and programs at CSU Stanislaus are under the direction of the Office of International Education in Academic Affairs.
+Both state support and self-support Study Abroad courses and programs at Stanislaus State are under the direction of the Office of International Education in Academic Affairs.
 Course and Program approvals are made through the Office of the Provost, in consultation with the University Risk Management Officer and the Office of International Education (OIE), followed by review by the Chancellor's Office and signature by the President.

 For Complete Detailed Information see Study Abroad Course and Program Planning and Approval Process.